healthchecks/healthchecks/templates/docs/self_hosted.md

 With time and use the Healthchecks database will grow in size.
-You may decide to prune old data: inactive user accounts, old checks not assigned to users, old records of outgoing email messages and old records of received pings.
+You may decide to prune old data: inactive user accounts, old checks not assigned to users, old records of outgoing email messages.
 There are separate Django management commands for each task:

-Remove old records from the `api_ping` table.
-For each check, keep 100 most recent pings:

-    $ ./manage.py prunepings

 Remove old records of sent notifications.
 For each check, remove notifications that are older than the oldest stored ping for the corresponding check.